Central African Republic conflict (2013–2014): Humanitarian consequences

 By the middle of December, 159,000 people were internally displaced persons seeking refuge from the sectarian nature of the conflict in Bangui.
 Only a few of the 800,000 city's residents were still present while others had sought protection near a French military base and other areas.
 The airport vicinity housed about 40,000 people.
 Other aid workers also cited a looming humanitarian crisis with over 500,000 people displaced across the country since the fighting began.
 Many people are staying by the Bangui M'Poko International Airport.
 Aid agencies reported being under-equipped to deal with the humanitarian consequences, while the instability was worsening the situation.
 Up to 100,000 people were living in camps in the country.

-The International Organisation for Migration (IOM) had started to airlift foreigners on 11 January 2014.
+The International Organization for Migration (IOM) had started to airlift foreigners on 11 January 2014.
 On one of three charter flights over the weekend, 800 Chadians from a refugee camp near Bangui were repatriated.
 IOM Director Carmela Godeau issued a statement that read: "Several concerned governments including Mali, Senegal, Niger and Chad have already organised evacuation flights, but need additional resources to cope with all the migrants wanting to leave the CAR and those arriving home, who are often destitute.
 The evacuation of these migrants must be done quickly and in an orderly manner to avoid people trying to leave on their own overland and taking terrible risks, in desperation."